babybuddy/babybuddy-for-android/README.md

 ### Third party repositories

-The app is also available in the F-Driod repository provided by [@IzzySoft](https://github.com/IzzySoft)
+The app is also available in the F-Driod repository kindly provided by [@IzzySoft](https://github.com/IzzySoft)

 <a href='https://apt.izzysoft.de/packages/eu.pkgsoftware.babybuddywidgets'><img height='75' alt='Get it at IzzyOnDroid' src='https://gitlab.com/IzzyOnDroid/repo/-/raw/master/assets/IzzyOnDroid.png'/></a>